 Due to their mountain ancestry, Haflingers are easy keepers.
 Haflingers do well on little or no grain and limited hay or pasture.
 They are extremely long lived, with mares producing foals well into their 20’s and living into their 30’s.

 If a word could be used to describe the performance of the Haflinger it would be versatility.
 In Canada Haflingers excel in all manner of equine endeavor.
 Haflingers in heavy harness are a real crowd pleaser at draft shows and parades.
 As well, they work diligently in the bush or fields, pulling a surprising amount of weight when compared to the larger breeds of draft horse.
-Haflingers also excel at combined and pleasure driving were there steady tempers and eye- catching good looks stand them in good stead.
+Haflingers also excel at combined and pleasure driving where their steady tempers and eye- catching good looks stand them in good stead.

 Calm and willing describes the Haflinger temperament, there is nothing “Pony-like” about them, making them ideal mounts for children, and the disabled, also they are well up to the weight of adult riders.
 Their gentle and quiet nature makes them ideal family horses.